-How Long Does it Typically Take to Recover Compensation for an Aggravated Pre-Existing Injury?
+How Long Does it Typically Take to Recover Compensation for an Aggravated Pre-Existing Injury in Georgia?

 No two car accident lawsuits are ever alike.
 As such, the length of time it takes to recover financial restitution can vary significantly from one case to the next.

 Most personal injury suits in the state of Georgia are resolved in around six months to a year.
 However, this timeline can be lengthened significantly if any of the following factors are in play:

 - The other party’s insurer is being uncooperative or difficult